 Each student-led group consists of 4-6 members.
 There are two types of groups: underclass and upperclass.

-If you are an underclassman and living in one of the (Smith-Traber, Fischer, Williston, or McManis-Evans) you can sign up on your floors at the beginning of the year.
-Underclass students participate in floor based small groups led by fellow students in their respective dorms.
+If you are a freshman or sophomore and living in one of the dormitories (Smith-Traber, Fischer, Williston, or McManis-Evans) you can sign up on your floors at the beginning of the year.
+Underclass students participate in floor-based small groups led by fellow students in their respective dorms.

-Upperclassman groups consist of juniors and seniors and are usually self-led, with some being graduate student, staff, or faculty led.
-If you are an upperclassman, you can reach out to the DSG Chair at DSG@my.wheaton.edu or Ray Chang in the Chaplain's Office or gather a group of friends to form a group and contact the Chaplain's Office for resources, training, and support.
+Upperclass groups consist of juniors and seniors and are usually self-led, with some being graduate student, staff, or faculty led.
+If you are an upperclass student, you can reach out to the DSG Chair at DSG@my.wheaton.edu or Ray Chang in the Chaplain's Office or gather a group of friends to form a group and contact the Chaplain's Office for resources, training, and support.

 Below are the various levels of undergraduate student involvement: